 Your criminal history and all the circumstances of the crime will impact the length of your jail time.
 If this is your second conviction, the jail time can increase to as much as 10 to 20 years in prison, and a third conviction can increase the prison sentence to as much as 15 to 25 years.

-Any time your or a loved one is charged with aggravated assault there is a substantial risk of jail or prison time.
-However, any experienced, aggressive criminal justice attorneys will fight to ensure you receive the shortest jail time and sentence possible.
+Any time you’re or a loved one is charged with aggravated assault there is a substantial risk of jail or prison time.
+However, any experienced, aggressive criminal justice attorney in Mesa AZ will fight to ensure you receive the shortest jail time and sentence possible.

 If you or a loved one has been arrested for assault, you should consult with an experienced, qualified criminal attorney, The Hogle Law Firm in Mesa who will review your case and explain your options.
 Dana Hogle has been fighting the Arizona criminal justice system for over a decade with honest, aggressive, and confidential representation.